Atnia Card Game Rules Document

 Extra Notes

-• Targets for cards are chosen as you play the card (as it enters dream), not on resolution.
+• Targets for cards are chosen as you play the card (as it enters horizon), not on resolution.
 Same for abilities.
 The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.

 • This is mainly to not have to handle an indefinite number of cards online, the exact number can change a bit.